Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 - Implement data synchronization or replication strategies between LedgerSpace and SearchSpace if required
 - Implement a secrets rotation policy for AWS Secrets Manager
 - Set up monitoring and alerting for AWS Secrets Manager access and usage
+- Implement a retention policy for old Neo4j AMIs
+- Enhance the AMI management process to include automated testing of new AMIs before use

 By continuously improving the deployment process and infrastructure, you can ensure the reliability, security, and efficiency of the credex-core application across all environments.